New foot and mouth strain spreads to Gaza Strip

 The FMD virus is transmitted via the saliva of sick animals, and spreads easily via contaminated hay, stalls, trucks and clothing, FAO said.

-The Rome-based agency said 40,000 vaccine doses will soon be available for sheep and goats in Gaza and was negotiating with vaccine producers in case the disease spreads further.
+The Gaza Strip will receive an initial 20,000 vaccines to protect cattle and 40,000 doses will soon be available for sheep and goats, the agency said.
+It is negotiating with vaccine producers in case the disease spreads further.